Chucknadauld/project-branch-and-bound/branch-and-bound-project-report.md

 ## Project Review

-I met with Isaac for the project review on November 26th.
+I met with Isaac for the project review.
 We spent about 20 minutes comparing our implementations and results.

 For code, we both used similar approaches for the reduced cost matrix and branch and bound.
 Isaac stored his matrix as a numpy array while I used nested lists.
 His version was slightly faster but mine was simpler.
 We both used priority queues with heapq.